Luning-Yang/cse15l-lab-reports/index.md

 4. The setup info:
 The file & directory are actually the modification of the repo of skill demo 2: https://github.com/ucsd-cse15l-s23/grader-skill-demo2.

-a.
-The file & directory structure needed:
+- The file & directory structure needed:
 files: GradeServer.java, Server.java, TestListExamples.java, grade.sh.
 directory: a lib for junit test.

-b.
-The content of each file before fixing the bug:
+- The content of each file before fixing the bug:
 GradeServer.java and Server.java are exactly the same as what's in the repo.
 The